 Taking all these factors into consideration, each teacher has to deal with the question: how to include emotional education in the academic curriculum full of obligatory criteria?
 Is it possible?

-During this course you will have a chance to get to know tools and methods which help your students to develop their emotional intelligence and social skills and which you can use during your daily lessons.
+During this course you will have a chance to get to know tools and methods which will help your students to develop their emotional intelligence and social skills and which you can use during your daily lessons.
 We will discuss and analyse how to involve emotional education into everyday school life, in decision making process, building self-confidence, self-awareness and self-management of the pupils.

-You will have a chance to find new ideas how to promote social and emotional development for all students in classrooms, involving challenging students.
-You will learn and try some methods of stress reduction which you can use in your classroom and which help your students to control their emotions, find the emotional balance and give them opportunity to apply these skills in various situations in their lives.
+You will have a chance to find new ideas about how to promote social and emotional development for all students in classrooms, involving challenging students.
+You will learn and try some methods of stress reduction which you can use in your classroom and which help your students to control their emotions, find the emotional balance and give them the opportunity to apply these skills in various situations in their lives.